 It is normal to see some cracks in the mortar joints of your outdoor fireplace.
 Cracks appear because of environmental factors, mainly moisture and freezing temperatures.
 An outdoor fireplace gets much more exposure to these environmental factors.
-It is important to keep moisture out of the flue and out of the firebox, but a hard-driven rain is going to soak the materials and humidity is pervasive source of moisture that cannot be prevented.
+It is important to keep moisture out of the flue and out of the firebox.
+At the same time, hard-driven rain is going to soak the materials.
+Additionally, humidity is a pervasive source of moisture that cannot be prevented.

 Mortar joints also crack from expansion during use and contraction after every fire.
 The mortar joints are intended to crack because the mortar mix is weaker than the bricks—otherwise, the bricks would crack.
 Mortar joint cracks are going to happen.